 For Italians, family is at the center of their lives, providing stability, support, and guidance to one another.
 Extended family usually live near-by and relatives often meet for gatherings and meals.
 The family provides financial support and children often live at home while attending post-secondary schools.
 Children tend to move out late from their parents’ home and remain very close to their family once living on their own.
 You can expect your Italian au pair to be warm and caring.

 EurAupair has been pairing qualified, loving au pairs with American host families for three decades.
-We know you'll love welcoming an au pair from Italy into your home and enjoying the cultural exchange that occurs when you both share your backgrounds.
+We know you'll love welcoming an au pair from Italy into your home and enjoy the cultural exchange that occurs when you both share your backgrounds.

-General Facts About Italy
+General Facts About Italy and Italian Culture

 Italy has a long history and a rich culture that makes it one of the world's most fascinating places.
 You'll learn more about the country from your au pair, such as the following facts:

 - Italy has 59 million people living in it.

 - The country has very uneven population centers, with many people flocking to cities like Rome, the Po Valley and Naples, while countrysides are less population-dense.

 - Italian is the official language of Italy, though most people also speak English, and French and German are also spoken.

 - Many Italians become au pairs for the opportunity to visit the United States.

 - Italians love their families, and their lives are fast-paced but orderly.